 SiFive says it has designed its most powerful RISC-V CPU core yet, and Intel is going to put it under the noses of customers to gauge their interest.

 The 64-bit P550 core will be aimed at application processors in data center infrastructure and networking equipment, and higher-end consumer kit.
-Intel says it will put one or more of the CPUs into a 7nm chipset code-named Horse Creek to show to developers and manufacturers, the idea being that said customers can see this silicon to evaluate SiFive's RISC-V designs for future products.
+Intel says it will put one or more of the CPUs into a 7nm chipset code-named Horse Creek to show to select developers and manufacturers.

 “We are pleased to be a lead development partner with SiFive to showcase to mutual customers the impressive performance of their P550 on our 7nm Horse Creek platform," Intel Fellow Amber Huffman, CTO of Chipzilla's IP engineering group, said in a canned statement.